nhan0504/Learn-SQL/SQL.md

 ```

 # Join
+> Joins are usually faster than subqueries, but subqueries are more reliable
 ## Cartesian (Cross) Join
 - Cross Join: Join each row from a table to all the rows in another table => Table 1 has a rows, table 2 has b rows -> Create a x b rows
 > Doesn't match anything -> Just multiply this table with another one